 Kiri (w/t) is a new 4-part state of the nation mystery for Channel 4, and the latest collaboration between The Forge and the multi-award winning screenwriter Jack Thorne.
-Written by Jack Thorne and Rachel De-Lahay, and directed by Euros Lyn, Kiri tells the story of the fallout which follows the disappearance and subsequent death of a young black girl – Kiri.
+Written by Jack Thorne and Rachel De-Lahay, and directed by Euros Lyn, Kiri tells the story of the fallout which follows the disappearance of a young black girl – Kiri.

 At its heart, Kiri is a story about parenting, how we treat our children, our toxic media culture, and race.
 It’s a story for our times, a mini-series which gets under the skin of a divided modern Britain.
 And all the way through, the same questions persist: What did happen to Kiri?
 And who’s to blame?